CyrusDobbs/VendingMachine/README.txt

 This can be ran by navigating to the directory of the jar in the terminal and entering:
     java -jar VendingMachine.jar

-You can build the jar from the sourcecode yourself using gradle if necessary.
+You can build the jar from the sourcecode (VendingMachine-master.zip) yourself using gradle if necessary.
 I did this in intelliJ.
+The project is also on GitHub - https://github.com/CyrusDobbs/VendingMachine

 Running the jar executes the interactive test-harness.